KxSystems/docs/docs/kb/faq-listbox.md

 ---
-title: Frequently-asked questions from the k4 listbox
+title: Frequently-asked questions from the k4 listbox – Knowledge Base – kdb+ and q documentation
 description: The k4 Listbox is a community of professional q programmers.
 This article answers questions frequently asked in the group.
 keywords: faq, k4, kdb+, listbox, q
 ---